Taylor series

 The error incurred in approximating a function by its nth-degree Taylor polynomial is called the remainder or residual and is denoted by the function Rn(x).
 Taylor's theorem can be used to obtain a bound on the size of the remainder.

 In general, Taylor series need not be convergent at all.
-And in fact the set of functions with a convergent Taylor series is a meager set in the Fréchet space of smooth functions.
-And even if the Taylor series of a function f does converge, its limit need not in general be equal to the value of the function f (x).
+In fact, the set of functions with a convergent Taylor series is a meager set in the Fréchet space of smooth functions.
+Even if the Taylor series of a function f does converge, its limit need not be equal to the value of the function f (x).
 For example, the function

 is infinitely differentiable at x = 0, and has all derivatives zero there.
 Consequently, the Taylor series of f (x) about x = 0 is identically zero.
 However, f (x) is not the zero function, so does not equal its Taylor series around the origin.
 Thus, f (x) is an example of a non-analytic smooth function.